 |Balance Transfers||Chase Slate®||0% for 15 months||16.49% - 25.24% (V)||$0||Good||5.0 / 5|

-Whenever you carry a balance on a credit card from month to month, make sure to do so with a purpose (and a credit card calculator).
-Have a good reason for getting into debt and a specific plan for how and when you’re going to get out of it.
-For example, getting a 0% credit card before a big-ticket purchase and paying off your balance before the 0% term ends is a great approach.
-Racking up expensive interest charges simply because you’re spending above your means is not.
+Whenever you carry a balance from month to month, make sure to do so with a purpose (and a credit card calculator).
+Have a good reason for getting into debt and a plan for repaying what you borrow.

 For example, using a 0% credit card for a big-ticket purchase and paying off your balance before regular rates take effect is a great approach.
 Racking up expensive interest charges simply because you’re spending more than you can afford is not.

 Finally, it’s important to note that the best low interest credit cards don’t necessarily have the absolute lowest APRs.
 Rather, they combine a very low APR with other attractive terms, such as no annual fee or lenient approval requirements.

 If you want to know which cards have the lowest of the low regular APRs, you can find them listed below.

 Here are the credit cards with the lowest interest rates: